Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Abstract

 \section{Abstract}

-We define parameter dependent $\mathfrak{gl}_2$-foams and their associated web and arc algebras and verify that they specialize to several known $\mathfrak{sl}_2$ or $\mathfrak{gl}_2$ constructions related to higher link and tangle invariants.
-Moreover, we show that all these specializations are equivalent, and we deduce several applications, e.g. for the associated link and tangle invariants, and their functoriality.
+We define parameter dependent $\gltwo$-foams and their associated web and arc algebras, and verify that they specialize to several known $\sltwo$ or $\gltwo$ constructions related to higher link and tangle invariants.
+Moreover, we show that all these specializations are equivalent, and we deduce several applications, e.g. we discuss the consequences for the associated link and tangle invariants, and their functoriality.